 This project is funded by the Wenner-Gren Foundation.

 The thermal physiology of wild vervet monkeys

-In a large collaborative project (UW-Madison, U-Lethbridge, U-Witwatersrand, U-Pretoria, UNISA, U-Western Australia), we are examining the thermal physiology of wild vervet monkeys, through an investigation of the behavioural, ecological and social determinants of thermoregulatory competence.
+In a large collaborative project (NTU Psychology, UW-Madison, U-Lethbridge, U-Witwatersrand, UNISA), we are examining the thermal physiology of wild vervet monkeys, through an investigation of the behavioural, ecological and social determinants of thermoregulatory competence.
 Vervet monkeys are ideal model organisms for a study of this type because they are obligatorily social, experience a wide temperature range in arid environments, and manifest a range of specialized thermoregulatory adaptations.
 Between 2010 and 2018, encompassing a full drought cycle, we established the only long-term data set on the core body temperature patterns of a wild non-human primate, having collected over 150 ‘monkey-years’ of continuous, high-resolution body temperature data; along with contemporaneous data on the animals’ behaviour and local climate.
 This is by far the largest data set of its kind from any endotherm.
-This study is unique, in that is allows us to probe the intersection of our animals’ ecological and social strategies, the degree of flexibility they display, and what consequences this holds for their survival and reproductive success.
+This study is unique, in that it allows us to probe the intersection of our animals’ ecological and social strategies, the degree of flexibility they display, and what consequences this holds for their survival and reproductive success.
 This, in turn, provides vital information concerning the long-term viability of vervet populations in the face of ongoing climate change.